mozilla/addons-server/docs/topics/api/addons.rst

     :>json string authors[].url: The link to the profile page for an author.
     :>json string authors[].username: The username for an author.
     :>json string authors[].picture_url: URL to a photo of the user, or `/static/img/anon_user.png` if not set.
 For performance reasons this field is omitted from the search endpoint.
-    :>json int average_daily_users: The average number of users for the add-on per day.
+    :>json int average_daily_users: The average number of users for the add-on (updated daily).
     :>json object categories: Object holding the categories the add-on belongs to.
     :>json array categories[app_name]: Array holding the :ref:`category slugs <category-list>` the add-on belongs to for a given :ref:`add-on application <addon-detail-application>`.
 (Combine with the add-on ``type`` to determine the name of the category).
     :>json string|null contributions_url: URL to the (external) webpage where the addon's authors collect monetary contributions, if set.